-In the latest of our look back at our Greatest Welsh Novel series, Emma Schofield espouses the qualities of a modern classic, by one of Wales’ most recognisable contemporary voices.
+Next up in our Greatest Welsh Novel series, Emma Schofield espouses the qualities of a modern classic, by one of Wales’ most recognisable contemporary voices – Rachel Trezise‘s In and Out of The Goldfish Bowl.

 As with a number of the excellent novels featured in earlier nominations, I suspect that a vote in favour of Rachel Trezise’s 2000 novel In and Out of the Goldfish Bowl may raise a few eyebrows.
 Controversial from the start, this compelling novel tackles the topics of abuse, rape and childhood trauma on its often stormy rampage through life in 1990s South Wales.
 Yet in choosing a truly great novel, we sometimes have to recognise that outstanding literature may not always depict the world as we would like to see it.
 In and Out of the Goldfish Bowl is hardly a glowing endorsement of life in 1990s South Wales, instead it is a glimpse into the wilderness of the 1990s, a snapshot which neatly captures moments of hope and despair at a time of intense political and social turmoil in Wales.